Find Range in Excel (Table of Contents)

-What is the Range in Excel & its formula?
+What is Range in Excel & its Formula?

 A range is the collection of values spread between the Maximum value and the Minimum value.
 In mathematical terms, a range is a difference between the Largest (maximum) value and the Shortest (minimum) value in a given dataset.

 Range defines the spread of values in any dataset.
 It calculates by a simple formula like below:

 To find a range is a very simple process and it is calculated by using the Excel in-built functions MAX and MIN.
 Let’s understand the working of finding a range in excel with some examples.